mui/material-ui/docs/data/system/getting-started/installation/installation.md

 </codeblock>

 :::warning
-Visit the [Styled engine guide](/material-ui/guides/styled-engine/) for more information about how to configure styled-components.
+Visit the [styled-components guide](/material-ui/guides/styled-components/) for more information on configuration.
 :::

 ## Peer dependencies